clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ![gb-github](/assets/img/2022-09-30-building-vscode-ghidra-python-skeletons/ghidra-bridge-github.png){: .shadow }_justfoxing/ghidra_bridge githhub_

-Ghidra Bridge brings Python 3 support but still relies on  Jython.
+Ghidra Bridge brings Python 3 support, but still relies on Jython.
 It leverages `jfx_bridge` to link Python 2 and 3.

   > jfx_bridge is a simple, single file Python RPC bridge, designed to allow interacting from modern python3 to python2.
 It was built to operate in constrained interpreters, like the Jython interpreters built into more than one reverse-engineering tool, to allow you to access and interact with the data in the tool, and then use modern python and up-to-date packages to do your work. [jfx_bridge](https://github.com/justfoxing/jfx_bridge/#how-it-works)